ffund/tcp-ip-essentials/lab-multicast-basic/simple.md

 to show the multicast groups the host is a member of.

-**Lab report**: How many IPv4 multicast groups did each experiment interface belong to on the experiment interface (e.g., `eth1` or `ens7`)?
+**Lab report**: How many IPv4 multicast groups did each experiment interface belong to on the experiment interface, `EXPIFACE1`?
 Refer to the [list of multicast group IDs registered with IANA](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml).
 Is the multicast group that these hosts belong to a special "well-known" group?
 What is it used for?
 Explain the purpose of this specific multicast group, *in your own words*.

 ### Exercise - MAC addresses for multicast, broadcast, and unicast addresses